acarrara/sedl/README.md

 Lord can build a settlement on a region.
 They can only do it twice — they can still own more than three by conquer.
 When a Lord owns all the settlements on the map, they win the game.
 The region is no more colonizable and doesn’t farm.
 Lords must sustain settlements.

-### Rally
+### Rush
-A Lord can rally whenever he wants in their turn, but only once per turn.
+A Lord can rush whenever he wants in their turn, but only once per turn.

-Rally means that a Lord harvest more for that turn, but ignoring a correct seeding for the next one.
+Rush means that a Lord harvest more for that turn, but ignoring a correct seeding for the next one.
-Rally adds 20% of the harvest income for that turn, but also halves the income of the following Lord's turn.
+Rush adds 20% of the harvest income for that turn, but also halves the income of the following Lord's turn.

 ## Coefficients